The Tailor of Panama (film): Plot

 Andy Osnard is an MI6 agent reassigned to Panama after having an affair in Madrid with the foreign minister's mistress.
 His superior warns him of the corruption present in Panama, but Osnard views that as an opportunity.
 Consulting a list of British expatriates residing in Panama, he meets Harry Pendel, the tailor to many of the country's elite.

 Pendel, a gifted storyteller, passes himself off as being formerly of Savile Row, but is in fact an ex-con who used to run scams with his late uncle Benny.
 Pendel's American wife Louisa, the assistant to the administrator of the Panama Canal Authority, is unaware of his criminal record.
 While Harry is a superb tailor, he is a bad businessman; his tailor shop is constantly in debt, and he owes $50,000 of Louisa's money to the bank for a failed farming business.

-Knowing that Pendel needs money, Osnard offers to help him if Pendel feeds him information about the elite of Panama City.
+Knowing that Pendel needs money, Osnard offers to help him if he feeds him information about the elite of Panama City.
 Pendel agrees and uses the money to pay off his debts and help his friend Mickie, a down-on-his-luck alcoholic, and his assistant Marta, who was raped and disfigured by Manuel Noriega's soldiers.
 However, Osnard soon requires better information, threatening to cut off the money and reveal that Pendel has been spying for a foreign government if he does not get what he wants.